17 DAYS OF SPIRITUAL WISDOM

 We warmly invite you to join us for a wonderful experience on one or more of these pilgrimages, during which we will send healing energy to the world using mantra and the potent mystic prayer practice of The Twelve Blessings.

-Saturday 27 July – Operation Prayer Power pilgrimage in honour of Dr. George King (Centenary event) – starts 12 noon
+Saturday 25 July – Operation Prayer Power pilgrimage

 HOLDSTONE DOWN, North Devon

 With an elevation of 1,140 feet, this mountain is easily accessible by all people and the summit can be reached in about 20 minutes from the car park below.
-Nearest Town: Combe Martin.
 Operation Prayer Power is a Cosmic Mission devised by Dr. King in the early 1970s, in which spiritual power is invoked through prayer and mantra and directed into a specially designed physical container for later release.
 This pilgrimage will be followed by a social at a nearby venue.
-Register your attendance and request further information (such as directions, meeting times/points, suggested places to stay, what to pack etc.)
+Nearest Town: Combe Martin.

 BROWN WILLY, Bodmin Moor, Cornwall

 Set in the mysterious area of Bodmin Moor, this mountain rises to a height of 1,377 feet and is easily accessible to most people.
 It takes about 1½ hours to reach the charged spot.
-This pilgrimage is to commemorate the giving of The Lord’s Declaration through Dr. George King, which took place on this mountain in 1958.
-In this holy Declaration, a great cosmic intelligence revealed the advent of the next World Avatar who will present himself openly and in full view to all people on Earth.
-Register your attendance and request further information (such as directions, meeting times/points, suggested places to stay, what to pack etc.)
+This pilgrimage is to commemorate the giving of The Lord’s Declaration through Dr. George King, on this mountain on this date in 1958, when a great cosmic intelligence revealed the coming of the next World Avatar who will present himself openly and in full view to all people on Earth, thus making this place forever holy ground.
+Nearest Town: Camelford.

 To register your attendance and request further information, contact –